-- 1. Provide a transformative, postgraduate learning experience for you to advance your academic and professional development through critical self-reflection and reflexivity. - 2.
-Enable you to develop a mastery of complex and specialised knowledge and a critical awareness of issues at the forefront of paramedic practice. - 3.
-Develop conceptual knowledge and advanced understanding of how techniques of enquiry enable the critical and objective analysis, interpretation and application of research and evidence within your sphere of influence. - 4.
-Challenge existing knowledge and facilitate the development of new ideas and new ways of thinking. - 5.
-Increase knowledge and leadership skills that will enhance and develop practice.
+- 1. Provide a coherent postgraduate progression route, which recognises and values your prior experience and learning. - 2.
+Provide a transformative learning experience for you to advance your academic and professional development through critical self-reflection and reflexivity. - 3.
+Enable you to develop a mastery of complex and specialised knowledge and a critical awareness of issues at the forefront of your field of practice. - 4.
+Develop conceptual knowledge and advanced understanding of how techniques of enquiry enable the critical and objective analysis, interpretation and application of research and evidence within your sphere of influence. - 5.
+Challenge existing knowledge and facilitate the development of new ideas and new ways of thinking. - 6.
+Increase knowledge and leadership skills that will enhance and develop your practice.